For the last week of December, we’re re-posting some of our favorite posts from 2011. Originally cross-posted at Ms.

 Last year, an investigation by the Office for Civil Rights concluded that Irvine was not complying with Title IX because its indoor track team was essentially a ruse.
 It competed in just one meet per year and several women on the roster “vigorously stated” that they were not on the team.

-Read the article and watch the video here.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Read the article and watch the video here.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.